 According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
 A community college usually is around $5,000 annually.
 In comparison, the average student debt for a bachelor’s degree is $25,921.

-Your work schedule may vary depending on your situation.
-If you work in repairs, you may work early, late or be on call.
-If you work in construction/home building or management, you could have more of a regular schedule during typical business hours.
+Your work schedule might vary depending on your situation.
+If you do repairs, you could work early, late or be on call.
+If you work in construction/home building or management, you might have more of a set schedule during normal business hours.

-As a technician, you’ll go to different locations for repair, maintenance or installation work.
-Some jobs might need more time than others, so the number of calls you can go on might vary.
+As a technician, you’ll visit different locations for repair, maintenance or installation service.
+Some tasks might take longer than others, so the number of calls you can go to may vary.

-As we mentioned previously, you should be accustomed to working outdoors in extreme weather, in addition to dirty or cramped spots.
-If you work in a customer-facing role, good customer service skills are always positive.
+As we mentioned previously, you should be accustomed to working outdoors in extreme weather, as well as in dirty or cramped spaces.
+If you work in a customer-facing role, strong customer service skills are always positive.

-As HVAC is a fast-growing industry, your salary will reflect it.
+As HVAC is a rapidly expanding field, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Top earners receive between $56,600 and $68,000.
-However, salaries could differ based on your stateand its cost of living.
+However, salaries could fluctuate based on your state and its cost of living.

-In addition to having your own business, there are several additional career opportunities.
-These involve:
+Aside from having your own business, there are several extra career opportunities.
+These can be:

 HVAC manager, $72,515 average salary